turnly/turnly/docs/disaster-recovery.md

 All requests have a unique identifier that helps track errors in the same transaction.

-Data write requests are handled with transactions to avoid data inconsistencies if an error occurs within the same transaction.

-Sentry and Slack will be your source for monitoring to guide you in troubleshooting your systems.
+Sentry, Elastic, and Slack will be your source for monitoring to guide you in troubleshooting your systems.

-#### Motivation

-The reason for having a plan and great error handling begins to be described at the beginning of this document, with the concern of having multiple companies in our systems.
-When you have a multi-tenant application, you may have a lot of responsibility on your shoulders for those companies and you must chart the path to solve the problems or disasters in the system.

-We must assure these companies that we are in control of what happens in our systems and that we have a way to go when it comes to disasters that are inevitable in the world of cloud technology and systems.